Connect with us

 Yates said when she researched existing state law after getting questions from constituents, she found a little known and little used provision that allows for the replacement of county officials.
 Her bill would have amended that law to include municipal officials.

 She argued there are mechanisms that allow the removal of all elected officials in the state except for municipal officials.
-When it was pointed out to her earlier this session the proposal would allow voters to recall municipal officials, but not state officials, legislators, she told Mississippi Today she would not have a problem allowing for the voter recall of legislators.
+When it was pointed out to her earlier this session the proposal would allow voters to recall municipal officials, but not state officials, including legislators, she told Mississippi Today she would not have a problem allowing for the voter recall of legislators.

 But no effort to change the bill to include legislators was made when it was debated and ultimately defeated Thursday.
-Rep. Tommy Reynolds, a Democrat from Water Valley, wanted to amend the bill to the governor from having a role in the removal and it solely to voters, but Speaker Philip Gunn said his amendment was offered too late.
+Rep. Tommy Reynolds, a Democrat from Water Valley, wanted to amend the bill to remove the governor from having a role in the removal and leave it solely to voters, but Speaker Philip Gunn said his amendment was offered too late.

 “If we wanted to do (recall) for everybody, that would be good, too,” Reynolds said.